THE VERMONT CLEAN HEAT STANDARD

 The Clean Heat Standard is an attempt to get Vermonters to use less fossil fuels.
 A "Clean Heat Credit" is earned when something is done to reduce greenhouse gas emissions in the thermal sector.
 A “Clean Heat Fee” is paid when someone purchases propane, kerosene, heating oil or natural gas.

 The first official estimate was 70 cents per gallon.
 But a revised analysis shows it is likely to be much more.
-A taxpayer funded study by the consulting firm NV5 shows that a fee as high as $4 per gallon may be necessary to comply with the Vermont Global Warming Solutions Act (GWSA).
+A taxpayer funded study by the consulting firm NV5 shows that $10 billon is needed over the next 25 years to comply with the Vermont Global Warming Solutions Act (GWSA).
+How much of that money will come from Vermonters who continue to heat with oil and gas will be determined by the legislature in January.

 What is the GWSA?

 The GWSA is a 2020 Vermont law that requires greenhouse gas emissions to be reduced by 40% by 2030 and 80% by 2050.
-These reductions are mandates, not goals.
-Failure to cut emissions will likely lead to a lawsuit.
+The Conservation Law Foundation has already sued the state of Vermont for failure to meet these strict mandates.

 When will Vermonters pay the fee?